 If rail terminals describe a PDN structure with only a buffer to die pad Interconnect Model in the Interconnect Model Group, then the rail electrical path from die pad to Pin_Rail pin_name entry shall be connected using any other existing package model in this document including those with [Package] R_pkg, L_pkg, and C_pkg entries or [Pin] R_pin, L_pin, and C_pin entries in this section; or entries under the [Define Package Model] keyword described in Section 7.
 Note, if several [Define Package Model] keywords exist, the EDA tool may have to select which on one to use.
 Also note, the Pad_Rail terminals have pad_name bus_label, or signal_name entries that may short the electrical connections at the die pad interface based on the information under the [Pin], [Pin Mapping], [Die Supply Pads] or [Bus Label] keywords in this section.
 If there are more rail pad_names than Pin_Rail pin_names, the EDA tool will have to short some pad_names to support existing package model formats.

+If there are no rail terminal names on a terminal line in any Interconnect Model in an Interconnect Model Group, then the EDA tool should use any other existing package model in this document, or ideal sources if the simulation does not need to include PDN effects.

 Examples: